 Check / Scenario Can single sculling boats go out in pairs?
 Can juniors go out?
 Was it previously allowed by your club safety plan?
-Yes - risk assessment stated buddying up was ok Yes - if accompanied by a safety launch Is the activity in line with the spirit and letter of current Government guidance?
-Yes - as long as boats maintain social distance No - safety launches not possible without compromising social distance if rescue required Should activity be allowed in the current situation?
+Yes - risk assessment stated buddying up was ok Club safety plans say this is ok if accompanied by a safety launch Is the activity in line with the spirit and letter of current Government guidance?
+Yes - as long as boats maintain social distance Clubs decides that it can't safely launch a safety boat in the current circumstances Should activity be allowed in the current situation?